What is Tacrolimus?

 Frequently Asked Questions

-This medication is used with other medications for preventing rejection of kidney, heart and liver transplant.
-It belongs to the class of medication called immunosuppressants.
-It works by weakening your body’s immune system to help the body accept the new organ.
+This medication is used to avoid the rejection of kidney, heart, and liver transplants.
+It weakens the body’s immune system to help it accept the new organ.

 Tacrolimus ointment is only supposed to be used for a few days (up to six weeks).
-It should not be used on a daily basis for an extended period of time.
+It should not be used daily for an extended period.
 Any people who have flare-ups on a daily basis may be given the ointment to use twice a week to avoid flare-ups.

 • Headache